-Tomas J. Heyman Director since December 2020 Mr. Heyman has served as a director of our company since December 2020.
-Mr. Heyman held a diverse range of leadership roles across legal, R&D, business development, general corporate management, and equity investments during his thirty-seven-year career with Johnson & Johnson.
+Tomas J. Heyman Director since December 2020

+Mr. Heyman has served as a director of our company since December 2020.
+Mr. Heyman held a diverse range of leadership roles across legal, R&D, business development, general corporate management, and equity investments during his thirtyseven-year career with Johnson & Johnson.
 Most recently, from 2015 to 2019, Mr. Heyman served as president of JJDC, the venture capital group within Johnson & Johnson, where he managed approximately \$1.5 billion of capital and oversaw investments in more than 120 companies.
 Prior to leading JJDC, Mr. Heyman led business development for Johnson & Johnson's pharmaceutical group, Janssen, for twenty-three years.
-Mr. Heyman currently serves on the board of directors for Akero Therapeutics, Inc. (NASDAQ: AKRO), a cardio-metabolic biotechnology company, where he chairs Akero's Nominating and Corporate Governance Committee and is a member of Akero's Audit Committee; on the board of directors of Invivyd, Inc. (formerly Adagio Therapeutics Inc.) (NASDAQ: IVVD), a biopharmaceutical company focused on the discovery, development and commercialization of antibody-based therapies, where he chairs Invivyd's Compensation Committee and is a member of Invivyd's Audit Committee; on the board of directors of Xilio Therapeutics, Inc. (NASDAQ: XLO), a biotechnology company developing tumor-activated immuno-oncology therapies, where he chairs Xilio's Nominating and Corporate Governance Committee and is a member of Xilio's Audit Committee; on the board of directors of Xilio Therapeutics, Inc. (NASDAQ: XLO), a biotechnology company developing tumor-activated immuno-oncology therapies, where he chairs Xilio's Nominating and Corporate Governance Committee and is a member of Xilio's Audit Committee; on the board of directors of Legend Biotech Corporation (NASDAQ: LEGN), a biotechnology company developing, manufacturing and commercializing novel therapies to treat life-threatening diseases; on board of directors of Venatorx Pharmaceuticals, a private, clinical-stage pharmaceutical company, where he serves as Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Heyman's diverse leadership experience within the pharmaceutical industry qualifies him to serve on our Board of Directors.
-Ramy A. Mahmoud, M.D., M.P.H.
-Director since December 2022 See biography under " Executive Officers and Directors - Executive Officers " above.
-Key Attributes, Skills and Experience : Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Mahmoud's perspective and history as our President, Chief Operating Officer and Chief Executive Officer qualifies him to serve on our Board of Directors.
-Catherine E. Owen Director since July 2020 Ms. Owen has served as a director of our company since July 2020.
-Ms. Owen is Senior Vice President, Major Markets at Bristol-Myers Squibb (BMS), overseeing commercial operations for the business in 18 countries including Japan, Germany, France, and others across Europe.
-Ms. Owen joined BMS in 2019 from Johnson & Johnson, where she served most recently as President of Janssen Immunology North America from 2018 to 2019, which launched new products in Crohn's disease and psoriasis and led the development of J&J's biosimilars strategy.
-Prior to leading Immunology, Ms. Owen was the President of the Infectious Diseases business in the US from 2016 to 2018, responsible for the HIV, RSV, Flu, and Hepatitis B pipeline.
-Prior to that Ms. Owen worked in various functions and businesses at J&J and led the launches of multiple products in both Europe and the US.
-Ms. Owen began her career in the pharmaceutical industry in 1992 at AstraZeneca in London as a production support pharmacist.
-Ms. Owen earned her Bachelor of Science degree in pharmacy from the University of Manchester and completed her registered pharmacy degree and was a member of the Royal Pharmaceutical Society, MRPhs.
-In 2019, in recognition of her efforts as a developer of talent, the Healthcare Businesswomen's Association (HBA) named Ms. Owen an HBA Luminary.
+Mr. Heyman currently serves on the board of directors for Akero Therapeutics, Inc. (NASDAQ: AKRO), a cardio-metabolic biotechnology company, where he chairs Akero's Nominating and Corporate Governance Committee and is a member of Akero's Audit Committee; on the board of directors of Invivyd, Inc. (formerly Adagio Therapeutics Inc.) (NASDAQ: IVVD), a biopharmaceutical company focused on the discovery, development and commercialization of antibody-based therapies, where he chairs Invivyd's Compensation Committee and is a member of Invivyd's Audit Committee; on the board of directors of Xilio Therapeutics, Inc. (NASDAQ: XLO), a biotechnology company developing tumor-activated immunooncology therapies, where he chairs Xilio's Nominating and Corporate Governance Committee and is a member of Xilio's Audit Committee; on the board of directors of Legend Biotech Corporation (NASDAQ: LEGN), a biotechnology company developing, manufacturing and commercializing novel therapies to treat life-threatening diseases; on board of directors of Venatorx Pharmaceuticals, a private, clinical-stage pharmaceutical company, where he serves as Non-Executive Chairman, Mr. Heyman graduated as Master of Law from the K.U.
+Leuven in Belgium.
+He continued with post-graduate studies in International Law in Geneva, Switzerland, and post-graduate studies in business management at the University of Antwerp in Belgium.

+Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Heyman's diverse leadership experience within the pharmaceutical industry qualifies him to serve on our Board of Directors.

+See biography under "Executive Officers and Directors - Executive Officers" above.